Simonvargas/Chimera/README.md

 </p>

 # Chimeras
-Chimera is a short description of the app.
+Chimera is a platform that allows people to raise money for events ranging from life events such as celebrations and graduations to challenging circumstances like accidents and illnesses..
 It is a fullstack React App made with a Redux state manager and a backend using Python, Flask, SQL-Alchemy, and PostgresSQL and any other technologies.

 * View the <a href='https://chimeras-app.herokuapp.com/'>Chimeras</a> App Live